History

 Expansion of the 30 T/h oil mill to a 60 T/h oil mill, allowing the Company to produce more than 40 000 T of CPO/annum.

-Acquisition of 11 416 ha of land and a 10 T/h oil mill from Hartman Ltd, in the Ovia NE LGA/Uhunmwonde LGA, including 664 ha of cultivated oil palm.
+Acquisition of 11 416 ha of land and a 10 T/h palm oil mill from Hartman Ltd, in Ovia N.E LGA/Uhunmwonde LGA, including 664 ha of cultivated oil palm.
 The acquisition is named Extension 2.

-Establishment of a 50 ha palm nursery in Extension 2, the biggest in Africa, and planting over 4 000 ha of palm in one year; also, a record.
+Establishment of a 50 ha palm nursery in Extension 2, the biggest in Africa, and planting of more than 4 000 ha of palm in one year; also a record.

 Planting of 2 300 ha of oil palm in Extension 2, completing the area to be planted in Extension 2 to approximately 9 500 ha.